What you need to know

-- Print the form and have it signed by your advisor and your project supervisor, if you are seeking approval to substitute individual project work.
+- Have it signed by your academic advisor and your project advisor, if you are seeking approval to substitute individual project work.

-- If applicable, ask your faculty project supervisor to contact CoC staff regarding your petition.
+- If applicable, ask your faculty project advisor to contact CoC staff regarding your petition.

-- Your petition will be considered as the Committee agenda permits.
-The meeting schedule for the academic year is posted here.
+- Your petition will be considered as the Committee’s agenda permits.
+View the meeting schedule for the academic year.

 - You will receive notification of the Committee’s decision by email.